 - When applying for graduate admission, you have the option of indicating interest in an Assistantship.
 This information goes to your academic department and to the Office of Graduate Studies, who will then contact you about opportunities.

-- Graduate Assistantship openings are posted on the Office of Graduate Studies website and other bulletins around campus.
+- Graduate Assistantship openings are posted on the Office of Graduate Studies website.
+The online Graduate Assistant Application is available on our site as well.

 - Contact your faculty advisor to inquire about potential Graduate Assistantship opportunities in your academic area.

-When a student is hired as a Graduate Assistant, they are sent an official letter from the Office of Graduate Studies, which includes the name of the supervisor, the length of the appointment, amount of compensation, and the type of assistantship (teaching, research, or other).
+When a student is hired as a Graduate Assistant, they are sent an official notification of appointment from the Office of Graduate Studies, which includes the name of the supervisor, the length of the appointment, amount of compensation, and the type of assistantship (teaching, research, or other).
 You may also receive a letter about your award from your academic program.

 Current Federal Work-Study Graduate Aide Opportunities